-Nike Releases More Shoes for People With Disabilities
+Nike Releases New Version of Accessible Sneakers for People With Disabilities

 “My dream is to go to the college of my choice without having to worry about someone coming to tie my shoes every day,” he wrote, according to Nike.
 “As a teenager who is striving to become totally self-sufficient, I find this extremely frustrating and, at times, embarrassing.”